-Improvisation Course No .
-H1060ES Elective: Grades 10-12 Prerequisite: Successful Audition Semester 1 credit
+Improvisation 1 Course No.H1060E H1060ES Elective: Grades 10-12 Prerequisite: Successful Audition Year-Long 1 credit

-Improvisation is for the grade 10-12 acting student who has a passion and genuine love for the theatre.
-Improvisational Acting will teach techniques needed to build a scene on stage, foster team-building spontaneity and teach the basic rule of Improvisation (the "yes, and" rule).
+This course will teach techniques needed to build a scene on stage, foster team-building spontaneity, and teach the basic rule of Improvisation.
 The techniques taught will sharpen student focus and increase listening skills.
 Students will learn to recognize and develop the basic elements of storytelling, to stretch their imagination, and to develop and recognize the importance of trust as it affects actor communication.